numpy/numpy/doc/source/reference/simd-optimizations.rst

 ==============================================================

-NumPy dispatcher is based on multi-source compiling, which means taking a certain source and compile it multiple times with different compiler flags depend on the required optimizations, then combining the returned objects together.
+NumPy dispatcher is based on multi-source compiling, which means taking a certain source and compiling it multiple times with different compiler flags and also with different **C** definitions that affect on the code paths to enable certain instructions-set for each compiled object depending on the required optimizations, then combining the returned objects together.

 .. figure:: figures/opt-infra.png